vehicle-lang/tutorial/chapter-4/chapter-code/capucci-pdt/README.md

 constraint term is damaging the property it names, and doing so faster than it damages the classifier.

-**The two specifications agree, so the non-strict workaround is sound.** `capucci_neg_e01` verifies 15/50 under both the strict published property and the non-strict one it was trained against, with the same 35 falsifications.
-No image on this problem is decided by the difference between `>` and `>=`.
-Two things follow: the `CompareIndex` limitation costs nothing here, so training against the non-strict formulation is a faithful stand-in rather than a compromise; and the comparison against the baseline's 22/50 is like-for-like.
+**The two specifications agree exactly, so the non-strict workaround is sound.** Both models return the same counts under the strict published property and under the non-strict one they were trained against --- 15/50 with 35 falsifications for `e01`, 8/50 with 42 for `e02`.
+Not a single image on this problem is decided by the difference between `>` and `>=`, on either network.

-Note this is demonstrated for one model, which is evidence rather than proof that ties never matter --- the `e02` pair will either strengthen it or qualify it.
+Two things follow.
+The `CompareIndex` limitation costs nothing here, so training against the non-strict formulation is a faithful stand-in for the published property rather than a compromise --- which also vindicates the same workaround in `fmnist-robustness.vcl`.
+And the comparison against the baseline's 22/50 is like-for-like, so the decline is real and not an artefact of measuring two different properties.

+The strict property is more work for the solver even though it returns the same answer:
+890 s against 781 s for `e01`, 766 s against 637 s for `e02`.
+A query cannot be discharged
+by finding an equality, so Marabou has to do more to reach the same verdict.

 **Read together with the training runs, the conclusion is about the toolchain, not the hyper-parameters.** Every configuration tried has failed, and each in a different way: